 Greg and Elizabeth Kent were also early breeders, who developed their own line of Bengals using Asian leopard cats and Egyptian Maus This was a very successful line and many modern Bengals will find it in their pedigree.

 Bengals are a lot of fun to live with, but they’re definitely not the cat for everyone, or for first-time cat owners.
-Extremely intelligent, curious and active, they demand a lot of interaction and woe betide the owner who doesn’t provide it.
-If you wont be home during the day to entertain your Bengal, plan to have two of them or don’t get one.
+Extremely intelligent, curious and active, they demand a lot of interaction.
+If you won’t be home during the day to entertain your Bengal, plan to have two of them or don’t get one.
 When a Bengal gets bored, he is capable of taking things apart to see how they work and opening drawers and cabinets to see what interesting toys or food might be available for him.

 The Bengal loves his people and will do anything for attention from them.
-If he figures out that you don’t like something he does jumping on the kitchen counter, for instance he will start doing it all the time because it will get your attention and force you to interact with him.
+If he figures out that you don’t like something, like jumping on the kitchen counter, for instance he will start doing it all the time because it will get your attention and force you to interact with him.
 He also likes to take things and hide them.
-Put your jewelry away in a place where he cant get it (you hope).
+Put your jewelry away in a place where he can’t get it (you hope).

 This is a cat that needs a lot of vertical territory.
 Bengals love to climb, the higher the better.
-Provide them with tall cat trees and window perches.
-They are also fond of playing water.
+Provide them with tall cat trees and window perches wall shelves ect.
+They are also fond of playing with water.
 Don’t be surprised if your Bengal wants to join you in the shower or bathtub.
 You may find yourself installing a motion-sensitive faucet in your bathroom or kitchen so he can turn the water on and off for himself.
 If that’s not on your agenda, he will appreciate having a pet fountain to drink from.